CANOE Live, October 4, 2010

 Defense lawyer Edward Prutschi joins our host Jacqui Delaney live to talk about whether the Crown is being fair in prosecuting Chen.

-At Adler Bytensky Prutschi Shikhman, we can provide a Toronto Criminal Lawyer that will help you with your criminal case.
+At Bytensky Prutschi Shikhman, we can provide a Toronto Criminal Lawyer that will help you with your criminal case.